prahanyamn/VSDSquadronmini/README.md

 ![Calculation of riscv instruction](https://github.com/prahanyamn/VSDSquadronmini/assets/173597769/286eee27-b2dd-4d70-807c-ec2ce03865b8)

+By following these steps, you will establish a virtual environment with the RISC-V toolchain prepared for development.
+This configuration enables you to compile and test RISC-V programs.

 # TASK 2

 ## PROJECT 1: Ticket Terminal Designer: Developing an Automated Parking Ticket Vending Machine